DevCycleHQ/AI-Prompts-And-Rules/install-prompts/nextjs.md

 <error type="sdk_not_initialized">
 <symptom>"DevCycle is not initialized" or hooks return undefined</symptom>
 <diagnosis>
-1. Check: Is DevCycleClientsideProvider wrapping your app?
+1. Check: Is DevCycleClientsideProvider wrapping your app with `context={getClientContext()}`?
-2. Check: Are the SDK keys valid?
+2. Check: Are you exporting `getClientContext` from `app/devcycle.ts`?
-3. Check: Does the user object have required fields?
+3. Check: Are the SDK keys valid and correctly scoped (server vs client)?
 </diagnosis>
 <solution>
-- Ensure provider is at the app root (layout.tsx or _app.tsx)
+- Ensure provider is at the app root (layout.tsx) and receives `getClientContext()`
-- Verify both client and server SDK keys
+- Verify both client and server SDK keys; never expose the server key to client
-- User must have user_id or isAnonymous: true
+- If using App Router, ensure Typescript settings and versions are compatible
 </solution>
 </error>